-Students who complete a Graduate Diploma in Curatorial Studies are well-placed to pursue careers in art galleries and museums of anthropology, history, nature, science, war, etc. as well as in dance, film or music programming, government, heritage conservation, auction houses and commercial galleries.
-These sectors, which are rapidly expanding domestically and worldwide, are seeking knowledgeable, well-trained curators able to balance theory and practice.
+Students who complete a Graduate Diploma in Curatorial Studies are well-placed to pursue careers carleton.ca/icslac/curatorial-studies in art galleries and museums of anthropology, history, nature, science, war, etc. as well as in dance, film or music programming, government, heritage conservation, auction houses and commercial galleries.
+These sectors, which are rapidly expanding worldwide, are seeking knowledgeable, well-trained curators able to balance theory and practice.
 Many Carleton alumni have gone on to successful curatorial careers and constitute an influential network in the field.